mitmedialab/voltage/compare/volpy/README.md

 ```
 python run_volpy_on_volpy_datasets.py
 ```
-Then, run the following script after setting the parameters.
+Then, run the following script.
 ```
 python train_volpy_on_volpy_datasets.py
 ```